-A Self-Sovereign Digital Twin™ (SSDT) is a digital twin which is anchored in a decentralized trust network using W3C’s DIDs)Standard (for MOBI’s community, this is the Integrated Trust Network, or ITN).
+A Self-Sovereign Digital Twin™ (SSDT) is a digital twin which is anchored in a decentralized trust network using W3C’s DIDs Standard (for MOBI’s community, this is the Integrated Trust Network, or ITN).
 By using the SSDT and W3C’s VC Standard, the controller of the SSDT can participate as an autonomous economic agent in trusted transactions through issuing VCs and Verifiable Presentations (VPs).
 For MOBI’s community, this is done using Citopia Marketplace.
-Citopia utilizes the network effect and Zero-Knowledge (ZK); allows for the onboarding of SSDT; and enables VCs and VPs.
+Citopia utilizes the network effect and Zero-Knowledge (ZK) cryptography; allows for the onboarding of SSDT; and enables VCs and VPs.

 Citopia SSDT is a universal translator and encrypted lock data vault that no individual or organization has access to other than the owner/controller.
 The SSDT stores a combination of static and real-time data to log an entity’s journey throughout its lifetime.
 Citopia uses DIDs, VCs, VPs, and ZK to ensure data privacy and security.